irene-1308/final-project-innovation-collective/README.md

 ### Problem Statement

 Loneliness is more prolific in today’s society than ever before.
 Gen Z, Millenials, and elderly individuals report experiencing high levels of social isolation.
-Gen Z is said to be the loneliest generation of all time; 22% of Millennials say they have zero friends, and old age loneliness is the highest it's ever been.
+Gen Z is said to be the loneliest generation of all time.
+22% of Millennials say they have zero friends.
+And old age loneliness is the highest it's ever been.
 Existing social media platforms lack focus on building lasting and meaningful connections based on mutual interest and locality.

 ### Solution